Rupert Covered Bridge No. 56: Location and traffic

 The Rupert Covered Bridge Number 56 crosses Fishing Creek in Montour Township, in the community of Rupert.
 It is on TR409, near US Route 11, Pennsylvania Route 42, and the Bloomsburg Fairgrounds.
 The bridge is in the United States Geological Survey quadrangle of Catawissa.

 The Rupert Covered Bridge Number 56 is a 3-span and has a wider deck than any of the other covered bridge in Columbia County, Pennsylvania, but is still restricted to only one lane of traffic.
 It is open to traffic with no restrictions.
 An average of 375 vehicles use the bridge daily and six percent of the traffic is truck traffic, on average while the other 94 percent of traffic is car or SUV traffic.
 However, the bridge is functionally obsolete.

 Description

-The Rupert Covered Bridge Number 56 is a burr arch bridge with a single span 164 ft long and the entire length is approximately 185 ft.
+The Rupert Covered Bridge Number 56 is a burr arch bridge with a triple span 164 ft long and the entire length is approximately 185 ft.
 The road inside the bridge is 17.25 ft wide, with a clearance of 9.8 ft.
 The single lane main span is of the bridge is made of steel and has a stringer, multi-beam, or girder.
 The deck and wearing surface of the bridge are both made of wood.
 As of April 2011, the superstructure of the bridge is in "excellent" condition.
 The deck is in "very good" condition and the substructure is in "good" condition.
+At 185 feet long, this is the longest covered bridge in Columbia County.